criteo-research/fairjob-dataset/README.md

 # CRITEO FAIRNESS IN JOB ADS DATASET

+TODO:
+- Make script/explain how to download data
+- Add code for plots and tables

 ## Summary

 This dataset is released by Criteo to foster research and innovation on Fairness in Advertising and AI systems in general.